Extending a residence permit for universities and university colleges

 If you travel abroad before your new permit is granted, it may be difficult for you to enter Sweden.
 You may need to wait for a new decision outside Sweden.
 It is also important to be aware that the Migration Agency no longer grants priority.

 Working while studying

-You may continue to work while you are waiting for the decision if you have had a residence permit for university study for at least six months and if you sent us your application for an extension before your previous residence permit expired.
+You are still entitled to work while you are waiting for a decision if you have had a residence permit to study at a university college for six months and have submitted your application for renewal before your previous residence permit expired.

-If your residence permit is extended, you may continue to work while you study.
+If you have renewed your residence permit, you may continue to work while you are studying.

-If you want to work in Sweden when you have completed your studies, you must apply for a work permit.
-You can also apply for a residence permit to allow you to look for work or look into starting your own business in Sweden.
+If you wish to work in Sweden after completing your studies, you must apply for a work permit.
+You can also apply for a residence permit to look for work or investigate the possibility of starting your own business in Sweden.

-The decision will be sent to your address in Sweden.
-If you have been photographed and have provided your fingerprints for the residence permit card at the Swedish Migration Agency, your card will be sent to your address in Sweden within one week.
+If you are granted a residence permit, the decision will be sent to your home address in Sweden, and the residence permit card will be sent to your home within approximately one week.

 If you do not apply online

-If you are not able to apply online, you must fill out the form Application for residence permit for student and doctoral student, number 105031.
-The application form specifies which documents to enclose.
+If you are not able to apply online, you must fill out the form Application for the extension of a residence permit for students and doctoral students, number 115011.
 Send your application to the Swedish Migration Agency, Box 3100, 903 03 Umeå.

 In most cases you must pay a fee.